jordan2lee/cell-dissociation/scripts/01_process-bulkrna/README.md

 Pipeline assumes that user has properly installed python3 and Java.
 And additional installations as indicated in `requirements.txt`

-Development environment will occur in a virtual environment `python3 -m pip install --user virtualenv` and finalized scripts will be deployed using Docker
+Development environment will occur in a virtual environment and finalized scripts will be deployed using Docker

 Reference files for alignment (fasta and GTF) need to be manually downloaded prior to running pipeline